dnl-blkv/senior-developer/README.md

 # Overview
 The biggest characteristic of a Senior Software Engineer overheard in virtually every conversation on the topic is as follows:

-A Senior Software Engineer is a Software Engineer who **enables the other Software Engineers to do their jobs better** on all the levels from brainstorming to the last bit of execution.
+A Senior Software Engineer is a Software Engineer who **enables the other Software Engineers to do their jobs better** on different levels varying from brainstorming to the last bit of execution.